osdldbt/dbt2/doc/postgresql.rst

     make
     make install

-The 'make install' command will need to be run by the owner of the database installation.
+The `make install` command will need to be run by the owner of the database installation.

 When testing PostgreSQL in a multi-tier system configuration, verify that the database has been configuration to accept TCP/IP connections.
 For example, the